isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions-helpers-and-confinement-nannies.md

     <td style="font-size:18px; border-right:1px solid #D8D8D8;">
     <ul>
        <li style="font-size:18px;"> Inform the staff there to assist in making the necessary arrangements.</li>
-       <li style="font-size:18px;"> If your FDW or nanny develops a fever or acute respiratory infection, get her to inform MOM using the <a href="https://www.mom.gov.sg/eservices/fwmomcare">FWMOMCare app.</a></li>
+       <li style="font-size:18px;"> If your helper or nanny develops a fever or acute respiratory infection, get her to inform MOM using the <a href="https://www.mom.gov.sg/eservices/fwmomcare">FWMOMCare app.</a></li>
      </ul>
     </td>
   </tr>